You need a permit to put a builder's skip on a public road.

 What happens if your application is not processed by the local authority within the timescales stated?

 In this case, tacit consent will not apply, which means there's a risk to public safety.
 So it's in the public interest that Hillingdon Council must process your application before it can grant a licence.
-If we have not contacted you by the end of the target completion period, please get in touch with the licensing team by calling 01895 558311 (open Monday to Friday, 9am-5pm) or emailing firstname.lastname@example.org.
+If we have not contacted you by the end of the target completion period, please get in touch with the Applications Admin team by emailing firstname.lastname@example.org.

 Failed application redress

-In the first instance, please contact the applications processing team by calling 01895 558311 (open Monday to Friday, 9am-5pm) or emailing email@example.com.
+In the first instance, please contact the applications admin team by emailing email@example.com.

 We would always advise that in the event of a complaint, you make the first contact with the trader, preferably in the form of a letter (with proof of delivery).
 If that has not worked and you're located in the UK, Citizens Advice consumer service will give you advice.
 From outside the UK contact the UK European Consumer Centre.

 Should you need to complain about, noise or pollution, or should one licence holder have cause to complain about another, please contact the council's Contact Centre.